Frank M. Bradley: Early life and education

 Bradley was born and raised in Eldorado, Texas.
-He graduated from Eldorado High School in 1987 and was accepted to the United States Naval Academy in Annapolis, Maryland, where he had studied physics and was a varsity gymnast.
-He graduated from the academy and earned his commission in 1991.
+He graduated from Eldorado High School in 1987 and was then accepted to the United States Naval Academy in Annapolis, Maryland, where he studied physics and was a varsity gymnast.
+In 1991 he graduated from the academy and earned his commission.

-Bradley also earned a Master of Science degree in physics from the Naval Postgraduate School in Monterey, California in December 2005, and received a provisional patent for his research in 2006.
+Bradley earned a Master of Science degree in physics from the Naval Postgraduate School in Monterey, California in December 2005, and in 2006 received a provisional patent for his research.
 His master's thesis was entitled Transport imaging for the study of quantum scattering phenomena in next generation semiconductor devices.
 Bradley also received the Monterey Council Navy League Award for Highest Academic Achievement and the Naval Sea Systems Command Award for Excellence in Combat Systems for his thesis research.

 Military career

-After graduating from the United States Naval Academy in 1991, he then immediately applied for SEAL selection and graduated from Basic Under Water Demolitions/SEAL training (BUD/S) with class 179 in 1992.
-His operational assignments from 1992 to 1999 include, assistant platoon commander and platoon commander tours at SEAL Team Four and SEAL Delivery Vehicle Team Two.
+After graduating from the United States Naval Academy in 1991, Bradley immediately applied for SEAL selection; he graduated from Basic Under Water Demolitions/SEAL training (BUD/S) with class 179 in 1992.
+His operational assignments from 1992 to 1999 include assistant platoon commander and platoon commander tours at SEAL Team Four and SEAL Delivery Vehicle Team Two.
 He also served as an international exchange officer with the Italian COMSUBIN or Italian SEALs.

 In 1999, Bradley volunteered for assignment to the Naval Special Warfare Development Group (commonly known as DEVGRU or SEAL Team Six) and completed a specialized selection and training course known as Green Team.
 There he operated, rehearsed, and planned clandestine operations.
 At DEVGRU, he also held numerous leadership positions from 1999 until 2015, which included element leader, troop commander, squadron operations officer, operations officer, squadron commander, deputy commanding officer, and finally, commanding officer from 2013 to 2015.
-He was also among the first American and coalition troops to deploy to Afghanistan following the attacks on 11 September 2001, and he has deployed consistently since in support of the war on terror.
+Bradley was among the first American and coalition troops to deploy to Afghanistan following the attacks on 11 September 2001, and he deployed repeatedly since then in support of the war on terror.

-His staff duty from 2016 to 2018 has included service as JSOC’s J-3 Technical Operations division chief and deputy J-3; vice deputy director for Global Operations for the Joint Staff J-3; executive officer for the Chairman of the Joint Chiefs of Staff, General Joseph F. Dunford, Jr. and the deputy director for CT Strategy for the Joint Staff J-5.
+Bradley's staff duty from 2016 to 2018 included service as JSOC’s J-3 Technical Operations division chief and deputy J-3; vice deputy director for Global Operations for the Joint Staff J-3; and executive officer for the Chairman of the Joint Chiefs of Staff, General Joseph F. Dunford, Jr. and the deputy director for CT Strategy for the Joint Staff J-5.
 He also served as assistant commander of JSOC from 2018 to 2020 before taking the post as commander of Special Operations Command Central from 2020 to 2022.

-In May 2022, Bradley was nominated for promotion to vice admiral and assigned as Commander, Joint Special Operations Command.
-In August 2022, Bradley was promoted and took command of Joint Special Operations Command.
-In June 2025, Bradley was nominated for promotion to admiral and assignment as commander of the United States Special Operations Command.
+In May 2022, Bradley was nominated for promotion to vice admiral and assigned as Commander, Joint Special Operations Command (JSOC) In August 2022, he was promoted and took command of JSOC.
+In June 2025, Bradley was nominated for promotion to admiral and assignment as commander of the United States Special Operations Command; he assumed that position on October 3, 2025.